StefanPeev/Common-Serif/documentation/Greek/Greek.md

 # Polytonic and Monotonic Greek in Common Serif

-From v.1.032 onwards, special attention is paid to both polytonic and monotonic Greek in Common Serif.
+From v.1.032 onwards, special attention is paid to both Polytonic and Monotonic Greek in Common Serif.
 Major sources for glyph editing decisions are:

 + Irene Vlachou.
 [Polytonic Greek: a guide for type designers](https://github.com/irenevlachou/Polytonic-tutorial)
 + Irene Vlachou.
 [Greek type Anatomy](https://www.type-together.com/greek-type-anatomy)